freyfogle/freyfogle.github.io/_posts/2016-07-07-getthemsg.md

 Messaging is rapidly becoming the dominant form of digital communication, and many people in Barcelona are doing interesting work in the space.

-Our goal is to provide a regular forum for those working indigital messaging to meet and share their experiences.
-The value of the event is as much for attendees to meet each other and build relationships as it is to hear the speakers.
+Our goal is to provide a regular forum for those working in digital messaging to meet and share their experiences.
+The value of the event is as much for attendees to meet each other and build relationships as it is to hear from the speakers.

 The format of **Get the Msg** will be the same as [the #geomob events](http://geomobldn.org) I run in London: we will have brief (10-15 minutes) talk from four or five speakers doing something interesting in the field of messaging.
 Afterwards we'll continue the discussion over drinks.

 **Who should attend?**